beyarkay/masters-thesis/src/03_lit_review.md

 Glove-based gesture recognition can be defined as any gesture recognition system which gathers hand information using a device physically attached to the user's hands or upper arms.
-While there are some devices which fit this definition but would not typically be described as a glove [@TODO], they share enough technical challenges with glove-like devices that this definition will prove to be a logical one.
+While there are some devices which fit this definition but would not typically be described as a glove, they share enough technical challenges with glove-like devices that this definition will prove to be a logical one.

 ### Technologies Used